TanStack/table/docs/src/api/core/ColumnDef.md

 ---
-name: column-def
+name: ColumnDef
-id: column-def
+id: ColumnDef
 ---

+Column definitions are created using various helpers [available on the `table` object](./Table.md).

-## Column Def Options
+## Options

 #### `id`